-The annual SPARK NT Curator Program, launched in 2017, supports an independent or emerging curator resident in the Northern Territory to develop an exhibition project for tour.
-The program is designed to foster art critical and curatorial practice within the NT and provide NT artists with opportunities to showcase their work within curated touring exhibitions.
+SPARK NT was an Artback NT initiative that responded to an identified gap in Northern Territory curatorial pathways.
+The SPARK NT Curator Program was launched in 2017 to support an independent or emerging curator, residing in the Northern Territory, to develop an exhibition project for tour.
+SPARK NT was designed to foster critical thinking in art and curatorial practice within the Territory and provide Northern Territory artists with opportunities to showcase their work within a curated touring exhibition.

-As part of the SPARK initiative, in July 2018, we are pleased to present in partnership with Godinymayin Yijard Rivers Arts & Culture Centre, the SPARK NT Symposium – Curatorial Practice Unpacked.
-Details below.
+As part of the SPARK NT initiative, in July 2018, Artback NT presented in partnership with Godinymayin Yijard Rivers Arts & Culture Centre, the SPARK NT Symposium: Curatorial Practice Unpacked